 In most parts of the Midwest this week schools have been closed and residents have been warned to stay inside after reports of historically low temperatures threatening not just records but lives.

-Today’s blog will provide some important tips/reminders for managing severely cold temperatures and for avoiding hypothermia at work, on the road, and in your home.
+Today’s blog will provide some important tips/reminders for managing severely cold temperatures with cold weather work gear and for avoiding hypothermia at work, on the road, and in your home.
 Safety... pass it on!

 Within just a few minutes exposed skin will begin to noticeably change.
 In just 7 to 10 minutes a serious condition known as frostbite can occur.
 First and foremost, dress appropriately.
 The elderly and small children are most at risk because they do not thermally regulate as well.
 Dress in layers because that traps air and heat.
 Loose layers not tight layers that can constrict blood vessels.
 Be sure to cover all exposed areas of the body especially the fingers and head.